hawtio/hawtio/BUILDING.md

 We love [contributions](http://hawt.io/contributing/index.html)!
 You may also want to know [how to hack on the hawt.io code](http://hawt.io/developers/index.html)

-You'll need to install [TypeScript](http://typescriptlang.org/) first...
+You'll need to install the [hawt.io](http://hawt.io/) dependencies first...

-### Installing typescript
+### Installing local dependencies

-To install [TypeScript](http://typescriptlang.org/) you first need to install [npm](https://npmjs.org/) e.g. by [installing nodejs](http://nodejs.org/).
+To install all of the required local dependencies you first need to install [npm](https://npmjs.org/) e.g. by [installing nodejs](http://nodejs.org/).
 If you're on OS X we recommend just installing [npm](https://npmjs.org/) directly rather than via things like homebrew to get the latest npm crack.

 Then you should be able to run:

+    cd hawtio-web
+    npm install

+### Installing global dependencies

+In order to make use of [TypeScript](http://typescriptlang.org/) you will need to install the compiler globally.
+Installing a dependency globally allows you to access the the dependency directly from your shell

+You can do this by running:

     npm install -g typescript

+Note, if you are using Ubuntu then you may need to use the sudo command:

+    sudo npm install -g typescript

 ## Using LiveReload